The jury’s still out.

 Nearly half of the sugar that the average person eats comes from beverages including energy drinks, sodas, and coffee drinks.
 Zero-calorie artificial sweeteners such as aspartame were created to help people reduce the number of calories they consume in beverages.
 But do they really work?
 That depends on how we define “work”.
 If working means simply reducing the number of calories consumed in beverages, then of course zero-calorie artificial sweeteners work.
 One 12-ounce can of Pepsi contains 150 calories, all of which come from sugar.
 A 12-ounce can of Diet Pepsi, sweetened with aspartame, contains zero calories.
 But if working means helping people consume fewer calories overall in their diet, lose excess body fat, and maintain a healthy body weight—well, that’s not so clear.

-A new scientific review of past studies on the effects of artificial sweeteners sought to determine whether they work in this second sense of not.
+A 2011 scientific review of past studies on the effects of artificial sweeteners sought to determine whether they work in this second sense of not.
 The authors of the review analyzed the results of 53 studies involving 1,126 participants.
 Two of these studies compared the effects of including beverages containing sucrose sugar in the diet and substituting these with non-caloric alternatives on total daily energy intake.
 They found that subjects consuming the drinks sweetened artificially consumed 250 to 500 fewer total calories throughout the course of the day.
 Another study compared the effects of sucrose-sweetened and artificially sweetened beverages on body mass index over a period of several weeks.
 This study found that BMI was slightly reduced by a switch to noncaloric beverages, while drinking sugary beverages produced a slight increase in BMI.

 It’s not a lot of evidence, but it does seem to favor the idea that drinking beverages sweetened with zero-calorie sugar alternatives reduces total daily caloric intake and helps promote a healthier bodyweight.
 However, there is a big difference between the clinical environment in which the above-described studies were conducted and the real world.
 Epidemiological studies in which large numbers of people have been surveyed about their diet and also placed upon scales and weighed have found that people who consume diet soft drinks regularly are just as fat as people who consume regular soft drinks and are fatter than people who consume neither sugar-sweetened nor artificially sweetened soft drinks.